 |ImpactLossIntegrity||An interval covering 90% of the probable range of potential monetary losses due to a loss of integrity for a single incident.|

 |ImpactLossAvailability||An interval covering 90% of the probable range of potential monetary losses due to a loss of availability for a single incident.|

 When you share these impact intervals, you’ll likely have a conversation about the boundaries and shape of the distribution of loss.
 This is great because it means you’ve connected with your colleague on terms they understand.
 Use that discussion to update the estimate with that new information and move forward together.

-Once you adopt the tags recommended by this guide, you will have the data required to:
+When you adopt the tags recommended by the guide, you will have the data required to: